Anger over 'harsh' English GCSE grades

-"It does seem that our expected Cs became Ds and, because we're a school where most of our students are clustered around that C/D borderline, we've been hit hard."'Comfortable' with grades
+"It does seem that our expected Cs became Ds and, because we're a school where most of our students are clustered around that C/D borderline, we've been hit hard."

 But Mark Dawe, chief executive of the OCR exam board, said the standard of its English qualification had been maintained.

 "Boundaries do move, unit to unit, they do move, session to session, but the overall judgment of the examiners and the quality of the students' work is key here, and those boundaries sometimes have to move to ensure that's delivered."

 Mr Dawe said examiners were "very comfortable with the overall grades they've been awarding to those students".